Shippable/docs/sources/platform/runtime/machine-image/language-versions.md

 Note: For CI, we support npm 5.6.0 for nodejs LTS releases - v4.8.7, v6.11.5, v8.9.4.
 For other node versions, we use default npm that comes bundled with nodejs installation.

+Note : Nodejs builds on Shippable using `nvm` which will take care of installing any version of Nodejs provided to it, or it will use the one already installed on the machine.

 ## PHP

 The following images are available when you configure `language: php` in your [shippable.yml](/ci/yml-structure/) for a [runCI job](/platform/workflow/job/runci), we automatically use a default language image for your build.
 The specific language image chosen depends on the Machine Image selected for your subscription.